FreshRSS/FreshRSS/docs/en/developers/01_First_steps.md

 ### Commas, dots and semi-columns

-There is no space before those characters but there is one after.
+There should no space before those characters, but there should be one after.

 ### Operators